Tech stock rally sends Nasdaq to record high

-Big tech companies including Microsoft Corp (MSFT.O), Apple Inc (AAPL.O), Amazon.com Inc (AMZN.O) and Nvidia Corp (NVDA.O) were among the biggest boosts to the S&P 500 and the Nasdaq.
+Big tech companies including Microsoft Corp, Apple Inc, Amazon.com Inc and Nvidia Corp were among the biggest boosts to the S&P 500 and the Nasdaq.

 In contrast, cyclical sectors dropped sharply amid fears over a spike in COVID-19 cases across Asia.
-Financials (.SPSY), energy (.SPNY) and airlines (.SPCOMAIR) fell between 0.9% and 3.3%.
-All major S&P sectors fell, except technology (.SPLRCT) and utilities (.SPLRCU) which gained 0.9% and 0.67%.
+Financials, energy and airlines fell between 0.9% and 3.3%.
+All major S&P sectors fell, except technology and utilities which gained 0.9% and 0.67%.

 “It’s end of the quarter and investors may want to take some profits and rotate out of energy and stick with tech, which has been the winner,” said Sam Stovall, chief investment strategist at CFRA Research in New York.